 Neal is an third-generation El Pasoan who graduated from Coronado High School in 1993.
-After several years as a high-school English teacher in the Dallas area he answered the call to ministry, and recently graduated from Princeton Seminary with a Master’s in Divinity and a Master’s in Christian Education.
+After several years as a high-school English teacher in the Dallas area he answered the call to ministry, and in 2012 graduated from Princeton Seminary with a Master’s in Divinity and a Master’s in Christian Education.
 Neal and his wife Amy (who is also an El Paso native) are excited at the opportunity to do ministry and raise their three children, Grady, Abby, and Jonah, in their hometown.
 When he is not writing sermons, visiting congregation members, or in committee meetings, Neal enjoys playing the bagpipes (and various other strange instruments), translating medieval manuscripts, playing with electronic gadgets, backyard cook-outs, and brewing his own homemade beer.
 His favorite books of the bible are Job, Ecclesiastes, Jonah, and the Gospel of Mark.
 His favorite teams are the Denver Broncos, the Baltimore Orioles, and the UTEP Miners.
 Neal passionately believes in sharing with all people the love of God, expressed in the teachings of Jesus Christ and reflected in the welcoming family of God, the church.

-A native El Pasoen, Steven attended the University of Texas at El Paso and received a bachelor’s degree in music education in 2006.
+A native El Pasoan, Steven attended the University of Texas at El Paso and received a bachelor’s degree in music education in 2006.
 Since then, he has dedicated his time and talents to teaching choir and piano in the Socorro Independent School District.
 Steven has also performed with organizations such as the El Paso Chamber Choir, the El Paso Opera, and the UTEP Dinner Theater.
 His past conducting credits include works such as The Vivaldi Gloria, The Mozart Coronation Mass, Sweeney Todd: The Demon Barber of Fleet Street, Phantom, andThe Wizard of Oz among others.
 A former First Presbyterian scholarship singer, Steven returns to First Presbyterian Church to serve as our Director of Worship Ministry, and is grateful for the opportunity to be a part of the wonderful music ministries happening here.